Coming Soon 👀 At the beginning of April, you’ll be

 Maybe they can take care of Cosmo.

-MT Wallet 12 months ago
+MT Wallet about 1 year ago

 Based on the cost of a state school when I went to college, I’ve put several people through college with the shoes I’ve bought just from the one store.